abridged/collabland-dev/docs/upstream-integrations/build-a-miniapp.md

 It then continues the countdown and sends an updated follow-up message with the remaining seconds in each iteration.

-- `getSupportedInteraction()` — This function returns an array of supported interactions to provide routing guidance for Collab.Land to understand how to forward discord interactions to this action.
+- `getSupportedInteraction()` — This function returns an array of supported interactions to provide routing guidance for Collab.Land to understand how to forward Discord interactions to this action.

 ```jsx
 private getSupportedInteractions(): DiscordInteractionPattern[] {